bishoyAtif/cs-notes/design-patterns.md

 - This [article](https://bit.ly/jokiruiz-solid) has a brief introduction to SOLID Principles with example for each of them.
 - This [series](https://bit.ly/tutsplus-solid) is a great explanation for SOLID Principles either.
+- This [article](https://bit.ly/dzone-solid-grasp) is also great.
+It talks about SOLID, GRASP and many different oop desing principles.

 ## Structural Design Patterns